lsst-ts/observatory-ops-docs/project/Templates/informative-document.rst

 Present the information for this document.
 Include links or further resources for additional follow-up.
+Find additional examples of formatting on `this page <https://developer.lsst.io/v/DM-5063/docs/rst_styleguide.html>`__ or on the list of links of the `documentation style guide <file:///Users/alyshashugart/observatory-ops-docs/_build/html/project/contributing.html#contributing-doc-style-guide>`__.

 .. warning::
     Keep this in mind when referring to this information.